And here’s the thing about travelling: Even the most learned travellers feel homesick. I, sometimes do, too!

 Here’s a detailed guide on how to make friends while travelling and overcome loneliness.

-However, if meeting new people and making friends seem impossible to you (as it may, during your initial days of solo travelling) an easy way to sidestep this is by arranging a meet up with friends in the city/country you’re travelling to.
+However, if meeting new people and making friends seem impossible to you (as it may, during your initial days of solo travelling) an easy way to sidestep this is by arranging a meet-up with friends in the city/country you’re travelling to.
 Update your location status on Facebook and Instagram and let your friends know you’re around.
-Perhaps that old school friend you haven’t seen in a long time may just be a 10-minture train ride away, who knows!
+Perhaps that old school friend you haven’t seen in a long time may just be a 10-minute train ride away, who knows!

 These are some really simple steps you can take to make the world your home, irrespective of your location!

 Do you have other ideas on how to make the world you home?
 Share your thoughts and leanings in the comments below.

 Loved the tips … Being myself a travel blogger I can truly understand…